mj1618/icfp2017-teamscalaface/README.md

 ./run {port} {nbrains}
 ./kill {port}

+- make sure we can handle surge requests from the server
+- test what our largest map ability is and then cull large maps
+- test disconnected graphs
+- test we work in the VM
+- optimise tryFindFurthestTarget

 10 mins to build and run the dissapointing Hello, wold! program.
 Sign in to gitlab with github? interesting